AMM: Adaptive Multilinear Meshes: Background and Related Work

+\para{Wavelets} provide a rigorous framework for multiresolution decomposition that is also amenable for data reduction and, thus, is commonly used in visualization frameworks for large data~\cite{vapor, treib, li-2017-spatiotemporal, woodring-11-revisiting}.
+There also have been works that study data simplification and approximation using wavelet-based subdivision schemes~\cite{Bertram04, Gross96}, as well as representing multilinear functions using a minimal number of mesh elements to reduce memory footprints~\cite{Weiss:2016,SCI:Lin2004a}.

-\para{Wavelet-based meshes} support refinement or coarsening using wavelet transforms.
-Such approaches are used in both the visualization~\cite{Linsen:2003:WFA, Linsen:2004:WMN, Bertram04, Gross96, Plantinga2007, Weiss10, Weiss:2016} and the PDE~\cite{DOMINGUES2003421, refId0, 10.1007/978-3-319-98177-2_19, Holmstrom:1999:SHP} communities.
-The latter focuses on discretizing and solving PDEs on multiresolution meshes, whereas our goal is to represent multilinear functions using the minimal number of mesh elements, and we focus on mesh construction, data organization, and memory footprint.
-In this context, Linsen et al.~\cite{Linsen:2003:WFA, Linsen:2004:WMN} subdivide cubes into simplices and use linear interpolation for function reconstruction.
-Later, Weiss and Lindstrom~\cite{Weiss:2016} demonstrated that using multilinear interpolation produces superior quality meshes with respect to approximation error.
+Linsen \etal~\cite{SCI:Lin2004a} subdivide cubes into simplices and use linear interpolation for function reconstruction.
+Weiss and Lindstrom~\cite{Weiss:2016} later demonstrated that using multilinear interpolation produces superior quality meshes with respect to approximation error.
 Conceptually, our representation is most similar to Weiss and Lindstrom's approach, although \mesh is a more general representation.
 In particular, our framework utilizes rectangular cuboidal cells as opposed to cube-shaped cells (of a standard octree hierarchy) exclusively, thereby significantly reducing memory requirements.
-Furthermore, we demonstrate that our approach is simpler to implement and easier to adopt.

-In this paper, we use linear B-spline wavelets~\cite{Cohen92, wavlets96} to populate our data structure, since multilinear interpolants are at the foundation of many visualization techniques~\cite{Heckbert:1986, Lorensen:1987:MC, Payne90, CIGNONI2000, Nielson03, Ament10}.
-Other multiresolution polynomial bases, such as the basis associated with the Slant transform~\cite{1092335} or the adaptation of the Walsh transform in~\cite{1162585}, when generalized to higher dimensions via tensor products, would result in a piecewise multilinear multiresolution basis.
-Although such transforms cannot yet be utilized by \mesh, they still fit into our hierarchical framework, a future direction we would like to explore.
+We use linear B-spline wavelets~\cite{Cohen92} to populate \mesh, since multilinear interpolants are at the foundation of many visualization techniques~\cite{Lorensen:1987:MC, CIGNONI2000, Nielson03, Ament10}.
+Sparse grids~\cite{zenger1991sparse, garcke2012sparse}, a common solution for circumventing the curse of dimensionality when solving partial differential equations, also form a piecewise multilinear multiresolution basis and would fit into our hierarchical framework.